Avola/avola-client-npm/README.md

-# avola-client : NPM Version
+# avola-client
-Avola Decision client to execute and synchronize your decisions
+Avola Decision client to execute and synchronize your decisions.
+NPM version.

 ## Installation
 ```sh